kylerbrown/bark/README.md

 3. **small, chainable utilities**

-By emphasizing filesystem directories, plain text files and a common binary array format, Bark makes it easy to use both large external projects and simple command-line utilites.
+By emphasizing filesystem directories, plain text files and a common binary array format, Bark makes it easy to use both large external projects and simple command-line utilities.

 Bark's [small specification](specification.md) and Python implementation are easy to use in custom tools.